 Affectionately referred to as tripod cats, leg amputation is surgical removal of the limb.
 Cats are such agile creatures, it is hard to imagine how a cat could possibly cope on three legs, but they manage easier than we often give them credit for.

-Prior to surgery, your veterinarian will want to perform some diagnostic tests.
+Before surgery, your veterinarian will want to perform some diagnostic tests.

-If he has cancer, an x-ray will be taken of the leg as well as the chest to check for signs of the tumour spreading.
+- If he has cancer, an x-ray will be taken of the leg as well as the chest to check for signs of the tumour spreading.

 Unlike dogs (and humans), almost all amputations involve the entire limb.
-In many cases dogs and humans have the availability of prosthetics to use after surgery, however this isn’t widely available to cats yet, (although some cats have been given prosthetics).
+In many cases dogs and humans have the availability of prosthetics to use after surgery; however, this isn’t widely available to cats yet, (although some cats have been given prosthetics).
 I suspect once prosthetics in cats become more mainstream, we will see more partial leg amputations.
 But at the moment, they’re mostly full.
 The most common type of amputation in the foreleg is ‘scapulothoracic disarticulation’, in which the entire leg is removed up to the shoulder (scapula).
 There are two types of amputation in the hind leg.
 Either amputation at the hip joint, or amputation at the upper third of the femur (thighbone), known as ‘high femur’, this surgery will leave a short stump behind.

-Drapes will be placed over the cat, with a small open area around the surgery area.
+- Drapes will be placed over the cat, with a small open area around the surgery area.

-An Elizabethan collar will be placed around his neck to prevent him from damaging the surgical site while it heals.
+- An Elizabethan collar will be placed around his neck to prevent him from damaging the surgical site while it heals.

 Can a cat live a happy life missing a leg?

-The rear legs are used to propel the cat in an upward direction, so naturally if a cat is missing a rear leg, he may not has quite the same amount of power to scale the same heights as he used to.
+The rear legs propel the cat in an upward direction, natural; if the cat has lost a leg, he will not have the same amount of power.
 The forelegs are used when the cat jumps down and act as shock absorbers and help to balance the cat.

 What is the recovery like after a cat has had his leg amputated?

-The Elizabethan collar will need to stay on until the site has properly healed.
+- The Elizabethan collar will need to stay on until the site has properly healed.
 Your veterinarian may allow its removal while your cat eats.
 Stitches are removed around two weeks after surgery.
-By this time the wound should be nicely healed and the Elizabethan collar can be removed.
+By this time the wound should be nicely healed, and the Elizabethan collar can be removed.

-Keep a close eye on the surgical site for signs of infection, this may include redness, swelling, discharge and a bad odour.
+- Keep a close eye on the surgical site for signs of infection; this may include redness, swelling, discharge and a bad odour.
 If you are at all concerned, contact your veterinarian immediately.

-Avoid over-exerting your cat.
+- Avoid over-exerting your cat.
 Discourage jumping.

-Making sure the litter tray is in an easily accessible spot.
+- Making sure the litter tray is in an easily accessible spot.

-Providing a litter tray that is suitable for his needs, this may include one which has lower sides and an uncovered one.
+- Providing a litter tray that is suitable for his needs, this may include one which has lower sides and an uncovered one.
 You may also consider cutting one side out of his litter tray.

-Make sure your cat maintains a healthy weight, obesity puts too much pressure on the remaining limbs.
+- Make sure your cat maintains a healthy weight; obesity puts too much pressure on the remaining limbs.

 - If your cat has had his leg amputated due to cancer, he may need to undergo chemotherapy or radiation therapy post surgery.

 Do cats experience phantom pains like humans?

 With a little time and tender loving care, your cat should make a full recovery from his amputation surgery and bounce back quickly.
 His quality of life shouldn’t suffer because he has lost a leg.
-It is advisable that you keep your cat confined to indoors or a cat run for his own safety.
+It is advisable that you keep your cat confined to indoors or a cat run for his safety.
 While tripod cats generally have no problem running and jumping, they may not be quite as agile as they were previously, making them at greater risk to vehicles and predators.